gpeterson406/Greenwood_Book/_book/01-preface.md

 regardless of how pretty the graphic might be.
 So maybe it is better to say "a picture can be worth a thousand words" if it is well-labeled?

+## R Markdown {#section1-4}

-\indent All the previous results were created by running the R code and then copying the results from either the console or by copying the figure and then pasting the results into the typesetting program.
+The previous results were created by running the R code and then copying the results from either the console or by copying the figure and then pasting the results into the typesetting program.
 There is another way to use RStudio where you can have it compile the results (both output and